Our Story

 Cabernet Sauvignon, Merlot, Petit Verdot, Cabernet Franc, & Chardonnay

-The Riverside Vineyard is a 21 acre vineyard site were 4 of the 5 noble Bordeaux varietals are planted.
-The vineyard is currently planted with Cabernet Sauvignon planted in 1991 and 1998, Merlot planted in 1991 and 1998, Petit Verdot planted in 1991, Cabernet Franc planted in 1991.
+Riverside Vineyard is a 19 acre vineyard site of which 18.25 acres are Cabernet Sauvignon planted in 1991 and 1998, Merlot planted in 1991 and 1998, Petit Verdot planted in 1991, Cabernet Franc planted in 1991, and Chardonnay planted in 1991.
 There is also our second plot of Chardonnay here which was planted in 1991.
 Riverside vineyard is the most diverse site in our estate.
 It is home to the wine production facility along with the most gold medal winning wines in our portfolio.
 Riverside is widely regarded as one of the highest quality and most picturesque vineyards.
 The opening of the canyon produces truly unique wind patterns that follow the Colorado River into the valley and right by Riverside.

 Cabernet Sauvignon